-- Simultaneously press and hold \bigstar (star) and \blacklozenge (up arrow) until a short acoustic signal confirms the start sequence has begun; release buttons. - Continuing signals confirm the ignition is in process. - Once pilot ignition is confirmed, there is main gas flow. - NOTE: If the pilot does not stay lit after several tries, turn the main valve knob to off (1) and follow the instructions "Turn Off Gas to Appliance".
+- Simultaneously press and hold (star) and (up arrow) until a short acoustic signal confirms the start sequence has begun; release buttons. - Continuing signals confirm the ignition is in process. - Once pilot ignition is confirmed, there is main gas flow.

+NOTE: If the pilot does not stay lit after several tries, turn the main valve knob to off on and follow the instructions "Turn Off Gas to Appliance".